 The Yak-7B was also fitted with an RSI-4 radio and had a number of aerodynamic improvements, as recommended by the TsAGI (Tsentral'nyi Aerogidrodynamichesky Institut / Central Aerodynamic & Hydrodynamic Research Institute), for example revised engine intakes that improved high altitude performance.
 Although the Yak-7B weighed about 100 kilograms (220 pounds) more than the Yak-7A, due to the improved engine and aerodynamics the Yak-7B had slightly better performance.

 The Yak-7B was originally fitted with launch rails for six RS-82 rockets and racks for two 100 kilogram (220 pound) bombs.
 The rocket launch rails were quickly removed from production since they degraded performance too much, but the bomb racks were retained.

 Early field feedback on the Yak-7B indicated that it was noseheavy, tending to tip forward on landings when the brakes were applied, and as compensation the factory installed a fuel tank in the rear cockpit space.
-This didn't make the pilots any happier, since they were now sharing the cockpit with a fuel tank that had no protection, and it raised the loaded weight of the machine too much anyway.
+That didn't make the pilots any happier, since they were now sharing the cockpit with an unprotected fuel tank, and it raised the loaded weight of the machine too much anyway.
 The tank was generally removed in the field.